No Tags Found!

 From India, Mumbai

-Dear Shri Yogyata
+Dear Shri Yogyata,

 Fortunately, I am working in a PSU and due for my retirement in March 2008.
 I had no opportunity to meet this kind of question.
-I have also asked the same question at the new generations.
+I have also asked the same question to the new generations.

 2. No creature could survive without a change.
-The change should be in a normal, genuine and accepted way.
+The change should be in a normal, genuine, and accepted way.

 3. The frequency of such change should be minimal so that you may not face a problem.